alvare/clrnds-blog/posts/2015-11-23-tateti-tateti.md

 ## Wrapping up

 This was not my first time with a monad transformer, nor with lenses, but I did learn some things.
-For instance, I could read some lens' errors!
+For example, I could read some lens' errors!

 While I can use lenses, the abstraction is quite ... abstract.
 But this time I think I got a step closer to understanding it.

 Testing was quite easy too.
 Since I could just spit the `GameState` to stderr (and pipe it to a file), I would start the game with a board full of moves!
 All of this for free deriving Show and Read instances.

+I was also about to build a server/client mode for online multiplayer, but I thought: "if anyone is ever gonna play this online, they surely know how to `screen -x`".

 In the end, doing something actually playable is always fun :D